What is Data presentation and analysis?

 Bar Charts/Bar Graphs: These are one of the most widely used charts for showing the grown of a companies over a period of time.
-There are multiple options available like staked bar graphs and option of showing change in multiple entities.
+There are multiple options available like stacked bar graphs and option of showing change in multiple entities.
 These look as shown in the image below:

 Line Chart: These are best for showing the change in population, i.e., for showing the trends.
 These also work well for showing the growth of multiple areas at the same time.

 Pie Charts: These work best for representing the share of different components from a total 100%.
 For, eg. contribution of different sectors to GDP, the population of different states in a country, etc.